 If you are a stockholder of record, you may vote by proxy on the Internet or by telephone by following the instructions provided in the Notice of Internet Availability of Proxy Materials sent to you.
-If you requested printed copies of the proxy materials by mail, or have a printed proxy card, you may also vote by completing and mailing a printed proxy card.
+If you requested printed copies of the proxy materials by mail, or have a printed proxy card, you may also vote by filling out the proxy card and returning it in the envelope provided.
 You may also vote in person at the Annual Meeting.

-If you are a beneficial owner of shares held in a "street name," please refer to the instructions provided by your bank, broker or other nominee for voting your shares.
-If you wish to vote in person at the Annual Meeting, you must obtain a valid proxy from the organization that holds your shares and have proof of ownership of our common stock as of the Record Date.
+If you are a beneficial owner of shares held in "street name," please refer to the instructions provided by your bank, broker or other nominee for voting your shares.
+If you wish to vote in person at the Annual Meeting, you must obtain a valid proxy from the organization that holds your shares and have proof of ownership of shares of our common stock as of the Record Date.